 In an athlete, if posture is in poor alignment, muscles are inhibited and cannot fire efficiently or sustain load without breakdown.
 This can quickly lead to tendonitis or painful muscle spasms.
-In sports with repetitive motion sports like swimming, cycling, or running, postural dysfunction can quickly reveal itself as increased fatigue or reduced speed and endurance, with injury not far behind.
+In sports with repetitive motion sports like swimming, cycling, or running, postural dysfunction can quickly reveal itself as increased fatigue or reduced speed and endurance, with an injury not far behind.

 A Functional Manual Physical Therapist has specific training to identify and treat postural alignment and dysfunction.
 This can be as simple as assessing your sitting position at your desk, or as complex as analyzing your running gait to point out asymmetries and problematic traits.

 By identifying postural deficits, we can assess for areas of weakness and inhibited muscles, or make you aware of ways in which your body is moving abnormally.
-More importantly we can manually treat soft tissue and joint restrictions to improve postural alignment and increase efficient movement.
+More importantly, we can manually treat soft tissue and joint restrictions to improve postural alignment and increase efficient movement.

-A Functional Manual Therapist can also help you by making recommendations for chair or desk height, or teaching you how to eliminate specifics traits in your standing, running or other sports that will eventually lead to breakdown and pain.
+A Functional Manual Therapist can also help you by making recommendations for chair or desk height, or teaching you how to eliminate specifics traits in your standing, running, or other sports that will eventually lead to breakdown and pain.
 By assessing an individual’s posture we can predict how the body will respond to any activity and make you aware of how to correct it.
-Remember, if postural alignment is not “good”, meaning not “efficient”, it always impacts function.
+Remember, if your postural alignment is not “good”, meaning not “efficient”, it always impacts function.